 5.12 Actual Start

 Notification of the actual start for the activity must be given to begin the reasonable period.
 An activity must not begin before the date given in the permit, unless an early start has been agreed; to do so would be committing an offence.
 Once the activity has begun, a Notice of Actual Start of an activity must be given by 10.00am the next working day on category 0, 1, 2 and traffic sensitive streets and by the end of the next working day in the case of category 3 and 4 non traffic-sensitive streets.
 In the case of an immediate activity the permit application will be taken as the actual start date notice as it is made after the activity has commenced, and the status should always be “In Progress”.
-Notice of Actual Start must be given in accordance with the requirements described in the Technical Specification for EToN.
+Notice of Actual Start must be given in accordance with the requirements described in the current technical specification.
 The identity of the main contractor or, if appropriate the Direct Labour Organisation ("DLO") must be provided on the actual start date notice.
 This should always be the organisation with whom the undertaker has the contract, and not any subcontractor who may be actually carrying out the activity.

 5.13 Starting windows